Logo

 Introduction

-Hackathons bring many participants together to solve real-world problems every year, enough to fill a stadium with an optimal seating capacity.
+Hackathons bring many participants together to solve real-world problems every year.
 People with diverse perspectives and backgrounds, such as analysts, coders, business strategists, designers, etc., venture to these events to solve predefined challenges within a specified time limit.
-Closely following the tech titans of the world, more organizations are resorting to hackathons, some for brand-building, others for talent acquisition and training and development.
+Closely following the tech titans of the world, more organizations are resorting to hackathons, some for brand-building, others for talent acquisition, training and development.

-At a hackathon, participants learn how to harness the power of ideas and collaboration to create a functional solution or prototype of a service/product/business model.
+At a hackathon, participants learn how to harness the power of ideas and collaboration to create a functional solution or prototype of a service, product or business model.
 However, a hackathon is more than its entrants.
-This blog will cover the two most essential bedrocks of a successful hackathon, the ones we call mentors and judges.
+This blog will cover the two most essential bedrocks of a successful hackathon: the mentors and judges.

 Who are hackathon mentors?

 Hackathon mentors ensure meaningful experiences for hackers in such time-intensive creative events.
-They may be hovering around the hacking space at in-person events, following their rotation schedule, waiting for hackers to beckon them over to address their queries.
+They may be present in the hacking space during in-person events, following their rotation schedule, waiting for hackers to beckon them to address their queries.
 Mentorship for a virtual hackathon is quite like an offline hackathon, except it happens virtually.
-Therefore, mentors should provide insights into the challenge or thematic subject and assist in skills needed for the challenge.
+Therefore, mentors provide insights into the challenge or thematic subject and assist in developing the skills needed for the challenge.
 In other words, the ideal mentors are strategically aligned to the event’s themes and goals.

 Listed below are some professionals who may play the mentor’s role during an event: